 Client sitting with business attorneys

 One of the advantages of having a Last Will and Testament is that the testator (the person who makes the will) gets to decide who will inherit what, among other choices concerning his or her estate.
 Dying without a Will, on the other hand, is known as dying intestate.
-If this happens, North Carolina law sets forth a number of complicated rules as to who will inherit from the estate.
+If this happens, North Carolina law sets forth a number of complicated rules as to who will inherit from the estate and in which order.
 These intestate laws in North Carolina govern the administration of the deceased individual’s estate and will determine the ultimate disposition of his or her assets and debts.
 The Estate Planning and Administration attorneys of Patrick, Harper & Dixon, LLP explain the process.

 The court will first appoint an administrator to oversee the estate.
 This individual is akin to an executor and exercises similar duties.
 Without a Will, the testator cannot choose who will manage the estate.